- About Us

 It’s not just technical skills that count in this demanding role.

 “It takes much more than a Pilot to bring a ship into Port – it’s a real team effort.
-The Pilot is in constant communication with the Captain, who guides his crew, the Tug boat crew who pull the ship into berth and the linesmen who tie the vessel to the wharf.”
+The Pilot is in constant communication with the Captain, who guides his crew, the Tug crew who assist the ship into berth and the linesmen who tie the vessel to the wharf.”

 There are many reasons why Finlay loves his job.